tdlock14/ds_prog1_files/README.md

 Program #1

-Name:
+Name: Thomas Lockwood

 COSC 2030

-Competing: YES or NO
+Competing: NO

-Best run time:
+Best run time: N/A

-Anything that doesn't work:
+Anything that doesn't work: nothing that I know of